devictoribero/elrincondevictor/content/learn-how-to-target-keywords-with-ahrefs.md

 author_img_src: /static/img/victor-ribero-avatar.jpg
 title: Learn how to target keywords with Ahrefs
 slug: learn-how-to-target-keywords-with-ahrefs
-description: Identify with Ahrefs what keywords work better for you by examples
+description: Identify with Ahrefs what keywords work better for you by real world examples
-createdAt: 2020-05-03
+createdAt: 2020-05-14
 updatedAt: null
 tags: [entrepreneurship, products, growth, seo]
 ---